-- The student must register at least two weeks before the meeting of the Examination Committee via internet at https://osiris.tue.nl.
-See the closing dates that are listed there for registering for the Final Examination. - The assessed and signed thesis (hard copy + Pdf version) must be submitted to the Education Office at least 2 weeks before the meeting of the Examination Committee - All the assessments of course elements, project work (including the graduation project), and portfolio elements must be submitted to the Education Office at the latest 5 working days before the meeting of the Examination Committee. - The official form for the assessment of the graduation project (Annex 8b of these Examination Regulations) must be submitted to the Education Office at least 5 working days before the meeting of the Examination Committee. - All requirements of the graduation project must have been met - The final colloquium must have been held.
+- The student must register at least two weeks before the meeting of the Examination Committee via internet at https://tue.osiris-student.nl/.
+See the closing dates that are listed there for registering for the Final Examination. - The assessed and signed thesis (hard copy + Pdf version) must be submitted to the Education Office at least 2 weeks before the meeting of the Examination Committee. - The thesis must have been checked for fraud with the software that is commonly used on the TU/e.
+A proof of the check has to be handed in. - All the assessments of course elements, project work (including the graduation project), and portfolio elements must be submitted to the Education Office at the latest 5 working days before the meeting of the Examination Committee. - The official form for the assessment of the graduation project (Annex 8b of the Examination Regulations) must be submitted to the Education Office at least 5 working days before the meeting of the Examination Committee. - All requirements of the graduation project must have been met. - The final colloquium must have been held.